janet-lang/pkgs/CONTRIBUTING.md

 ## Adding a package

 If you would like to add a package here, open a pull request with the package's name and URL and edit the `pkgs.janet` file.
-Plus points for simple descriptions or reasons why you are adding the package in the comment.
+Bonus points for simple descriptions or reasons why you are adding the package in the comment.

 Below are the key requirements for the package.
 The